-Fluid Retention/Carpal Tunnel Syndrome: Increased tissue turgor (swelling, particularly in the hands and feet) and musculoskeletal discomfort (pain, swelling and/or stiffness) may occur during treatment with Serostim®, but may resolve spontaneously, with analgesic therapy, or after reducing the frequency of dosing.
-Carpal tunnel syndrome may occur and if the symptoms of carpal tunnel do not resolve by decreasing the weekly number of doses, it is recommended that Serostim® treatment be discontinued.
+Fluid Retention/Carpal Tunnel Syndrome: Swelling (particularly in the hands and feet), musculoskeletal discomfort, or carpal tunnel syndrome may occur during treatment with Serostim[®].
+Symptoms may resolve spontaneously, with analgesic therapy, or after reducing the frequency of dosing.
+If symptoms of carpal tunnel do not resolve by decreasing the weekly number of doses, it is recommended that Serostim[®] treatment be discontinued.